fusetim/mkube/readme.md

 ## State of development

 Currently MKube is at most a PoC, and a lot of changes awaits it.
-Nonetheless, here a small list of the features, MKube is expected to provide today or in the future.
+Nonetheless, here a small list of features, MKube is expected to provide today or in the future :

 - [x] Local libraries
 - [x] Remote libraries (currently supporting FTP & SMB)